-Project Management and engineering experience
+· Project Management and engineering experience

-- Current member of the Board, The Queen's Health Systems and The Queen's Medical Center
+· Current member of the Board, The Queen's Health Systems and The Queen's Medical Center

-- Current Special Advisor to the Oahu

-Economic Development Board

-- M.B.A., the Wharton School at the University of Pennsylvania - Bachelor's degree in Electrical Engineering, Princeton University - Holder of National Association of Corporate Directors Certification
+- .
+M.B.A., the Wharton School at the University of Pennsylvania - Bachelor's degree in Electrical Engineering, Princeton University - · Holder of National Association of Corporate Directors Certification

-- Mr. Uyeda brings to the First Hawaiian Board extensive knowledge of Hawaii and experience in supervising and performing company financial functions. - Mr. Uyeda's experience serving as chief executive officer of a major local insurance company, combined with his risk management and leadership skills, knowledge of our market and sensitivity to the economy, bring valuable insight and critical skills to our Board.
+- · Mr. Uyeda brings to the First Hawaiian Board extensive knowledge of Hawaii and experience in supervising and performing company financial functions. - · Mr. Uyeda's experience serving as chief executive officer of a major local insurance company, combined with his risk management and leadership skills, knowledge of our market and sensitivity to the economy, bring valuable insight and critical skills to our Board.